Factory-Labs/zk-governance/l2-contracts/ZkMinterModSystem.md

 - **Complex DeFi Operations**: Orchestrate multi-step operations where initial token minting is a prerequisite.

 ## 6. Security Considerations
-- **Admin Privileges**: The admin of `ZkMinterModTriggerV1` has significant power to change its configuration.
+- **Admin Privileges**: The Admin of `ZkMinterModTriggerV1` has significant power to change its configuration.
 This key must be kept secure.
 - **Target Contract Trust**: The security of the overall operation heavily depends on the security of the `target` contract.
 A malicious `target` could drain approved tokens.
 - **Minter Contract Security**: The `minter` contract must be secure and function as expected.
 - **Correct Configuration**: Incorrect `functionSignature` or `callData` can lead to failed transactions or unintended behavior on the target contract.